 About

-Associate Professor of Psychology, Murray State University
+Professor of Psychology, Murray State University

 Co-founder, Scite / Head of Academic Relations, Research Solutions, Inc.